iskendria-pub/iskendria/README.md

 AX-4700: The Major tool is an interactive command-line application.

 AX-4710: When the blockchain is empty, the Major tool should allow everyone to bootstrap the blockchain.
 The user should provide all price levels mentioned in AX-3000.
-The key that signed is the bootstrap key.

-AX-4720: The Major can use the Client tool to create a Person for herself that has the bootstrap key as key.
-Then she can use the Major tool to declare that person Major.
-She signs that with the bootstrap key.

-AX-4730: The Major tool should allow any Major to disable the bootstrap key.
-After that, the bootstrap key is still usable as long as it is the key of a person having isMajor = true.
+The user should also provide person create information, see AX-10.
+This will result in a bootstrapped blockchain with one person who is major.
+The key of the person is the key that signed the bootstrap request.

 ## Blockchain